 In this guide we’ll be answering some of the most commonly asked questions when it comes to puppy toys, addressing any concerns you might have about the quantity, quality and type of toy you should be buying.

 How many toys should I leave out for my puppy?

-It’s also a good idea to have a designated “place” for your puppy’s toys - check out our inventive dog toy storage ideas or simply pop a box or crate in the corner of the room.
+Speaking of which, it's also a good idea to have a designated “place” for your puppy’s toys – check out our inventive dog toy storage ideas or simply pop a box or crate in the corner of the room.
 You shouldn’t expect your dog to put the toys back in their place, but them knowing where to find them means they can rummage for new ones when they feel the urge to play, and you can hide them away neatly when they’re not in use.